UniMath/agda-unimath/src/metric-spaces/closed-subsets-metric-spaces.lagda.md

       is-closed-subset-intersection-family-closed-subset-Metric-Space)
 ```

-### If the union of two closed sets is closed, then LLPO
+### If the union of two closed sets is always closed, then LLPO

 This has yet to be formalized.